albertstill/typescript-ide-workshop/README.md

 To demo

+- go to definition
 - finding references
+- rename times to multiply
-- go to definition
+- refactor to another file
-- refactors
+- refactor
 - auto import
 - call hierarchy
 - convert to async function